Leadership Lessons from the past: Operation Market Garden, 1944

 By Neil McLennan

-This week marks the 76th anniversary of Operation Market Garden, a bold plan by British military leader, Field Marshall Bernard Law Montgomery.
+This week is the anniversary of Operation Market Garden, a bold plan by British military leader, Field Marshall Bernard Law Montgomery.
 The military operation could have brought the Second War to an end a year early.
 The plan was to advance at speed through occupied Holland and over the Rhine by securing a number of bridgeheads with paratroopers (Market).
 The ground troops would then race the seized bridges (Garden), thus forcing a significant salient in the German position and potentially bringing the war to a swift end.

 Sadly, the planned failed and World War II continued for another year before Europe was fully liberated from Nazi control.
 Throughout the plan there are a host of leadership lessons which are worth considering in the current era.
 The lessons from Market Garden are shared extensively with military chiefs in their leadership development.
 However, the lessons have resonance for political, public and private sector leaders at all levels with a number of warnings worth heeding: